typestruck/merochat/ARCHITECTURE.md

 * All pages are server side rendered and only hydrated on client side

-* Besides base and external.css, each entry point has it own css file (e.g., im.css, settings.css, etc)
+* Besides base, each entry point has it own css file (e.g., im.css, settings.css, etc)

 ### Server Side